ksc98/aws-mongo/README.md

 Update packages: \
 `sudo apt-get update && sudo apt-get upgrade`

+Install Docker: \
+`sudo apt-get install docker.io`

+Install docker-compose (for container orchestration):
+`sudo apt-get install docker-compose`

 ## Start MongoDB container
+Now, we need to start the Mongo container. \
+To do this, we will pull from the latest Docker Mongo image: \
+`docker run --name mongodb -d mongo:latest`

 ## Create an SSH tunnel from (local -> AWS)